Wellbeing Services Terms and Conditions

 The Wellbeing Service Terms and Conditions outlines the specific rules, terms and conditions of the RSL Queensland Wellbeing Service.
 These are in addition to the terms specified in the RSL Queensland Client Services Agreement.

 The Wellbeing Service is a partnership between you and RSL Queensland.
 To assist an engaging process, the service requires a commitment from both parties.

-If you choose to participate in the Wellbeing Service, you are deemed to have accepted these terms and conditions.
+If we notify you of these terms and you choose to participate in the Wellbeing Service, you accept these terms and conditions.

 The Wellbeing Service is the provision of urgent support to clients in immediate need.
 The service centres around the provision of financial assistance to eligible clients and engagement within RSL Queensland’s Veteran Homelessness program for those without permanent accommodation.
 However, the service can also incorporate connection to other community, government agency, service and health organisations based on client consent and their personal situation.

 The objective of the program is to build resilience and confidence, aiming to provide clients with tools and skills to increase their ability to manage their future.

 The Wellbeing Services does not provide medical advice, diagnosis, prescription of medications, or treatment of any conditions.
 The service is not a substitute or alternative to professional health care and advice based on your circumstances, and you should not disregard professional advice, or delay seeking it, because of any information or guidance from the service.